 Powered Device (PD) – Power receiver

-Sometimes, we have both PSE and PD in a single hardware unit, like a PoE camera that has a second PoE-ready network port to power another PoE camera in a daisy chance setup.
+Sometimes, we have both PSE and PD in a single hardware unit.
+An example is when a PoE camera has a second PoE-ready network port to power another PoE camera in a daisy-chain setup.

 Power over Ethernet standards

 There are two types of PoE, active and passive.
 Both have a range of about 300 feet (100 m), which is the general max length of the network cable that connects a power sender and a power receiver.

 Active PoE provides a safety mechanism for end-devices (PDs).